 GenderED – the University’s interdisciplinary hub for gender and sexualities studies – has developed a suite of resources to help you do this.

 Ethical Action in Global Research

 All research conducted by the University of Edinburgh must comply with the highest standards of integrity and ethical practice, as set out in the UKRIO Concordat to Support Research Integrity.
-Research activities conducted in low and middle income countries (LMICs) and/or with partners in LMICs present additional ethical challenges, throughout all stages of the research, including but not restricted to:
+Research activities conducted in LMICs and/or with partners in LMICs present additional ethical challenges in order to make the research truly equitable, throughout all stages of the research, including but not restricted to:

 - Place: The context in which the research takes place (including cultural, political, economic and social forces), and its impact on the research activities